-If you’re currently pregnant, it’s worth noting that delayed chord clamping is an easy way to optimize the size of of your baby’s iron stores immediately after birth.
+If you’re currently pregnant, consider delaying the clamping of your baby’s umbilical chord immediately after birth.

-Allowing the umbilical chord to stop pulsating before clamping it allows iron-containing blood to travel from the placenta to the newborn baby, increasing its iron stores (12).
+Waiting for the chord to stop pulsating before clamping it allows iron-rich blood to travel from the placenta to the newborn baby, ultimately increasing your baby’s iron stores (12).

-A Cochrane review –– a systematic review of the evidence performed by independent scientists –– further supports this practice by reporting that delayed chord clamping can increase iron stores in infants (3).
+A Cochrane review — a systematic review of the evidence performed by independent scientists — suggests that delayed chord clamping may reduce a baby’s risk of experiencing iron deficiency anemia between 3-6 months by over 250% (3).

-Insufficient iron intake during pregnancy can also affect your baby’s iron status.
+Eating too little iron during pregnancy can also affect your baby’s iron status.

 The bulk of your baby’s iron stores are built in the last trimester of pregnancy.
-Failing to maintain a good iron status at this time can reduce the size of the iron stores your baby is born with (2).
+So getting enough iron during this time can help increase the size of the iron stores your baby will be born with (2).

-So make sure to get your iron levels tested throughout your pregnancy and supplement accordingly.
+So make sure to get your iron levels tested throughout your pregnancy and take a supplement, if needed.

 In sum Maintaining good iron levels during pregnancy, opting for delayed chord clamping and offering iron-rich plant foods as your baby’s first solids are good ways to increase your baby’s iron status.